The Moneyed Interests

 Prof. Flanagan thinks this has terrible consequences, though if your politics differ from his, you are likely to disagree.
 What should not be controversial is that third-party spending limits – or their absence – do not necessarily have the effects Rawls and other supporters of these limits on the left expected them to have.
 It is not only the rich who have a lot of money.
 It is also the not-so-rich who are able to pool their resources together, through trade-unions for example, or student unions (which are bound to run into the strictures of Québec’s spending restrictions when an election is called, as I have been saying for months).
 They too are the moneyed interests whom third-party spending limits prevent from getting their message across as effectively as they would like.
 Both on the left and on the right, those whose opinion of spending limits is based on the conventional wisdom that they prevent the “rich” from gaining a stranglehold on the political process and thus help the “powerless” need to reconsider their views.

-7 thoughts on “The Moneyed Interests”
+7 responses to “The Moneyed Interests”